smorad/um_cisc_7404/13_pomdp.typ

 $ Pr(o_(t+1) | o_(t), a_t, o_(t-1), a_(t-1), dots, o_0, a_0) != Pr(o_(t+1) | o_(t), a_t) $
 ==
-With POMDPs, a $Tr, S$ still governs the system
+With POMDPs, Markov $Tr, S$ still governs the system #pause

-However, we do not know $Tr$ or $S$, just $Omega$!
+However, we do not know $Tr$ or $S$, just $frak(O)$! #pause

-*Example:* Can model the stock market as a POMDP
+*Example:* Can model the stock market as a POMDP #pause
-- Complex and unknown $S, Tr$
+- Complex and unknown $S, Tr$ #pause
-    - $S$: Stock holdings of millions of people, banks, global events, etc
+    - $S$: Stock holdings of millions of people, banks, global events, etc #pause
-    - $Tr$: Cause and effect of banking systems, markets, emotions, etc
+    - $Tr$: Cause and effect of banking systems, markets, emotions, etc #pause

-- Stock price is an observable function of a latent state
+- Stock price is an observable function of latent state $s_t in S$ #pause
-    - $o_t tilde O(dot | s_t)$
+    - $o_t tilde O(dot | s_t)$ #pause

 POMDPs can model almost any type of decision making problem

 ==
-POMDPs seem very flexible, but how are they useful?
+POMDPs seem very flexible, but how are they useful? #pause

-All RL algorithms rely on MDPs, not POMDPs
+All RL/IL algorithms rely on MDPs, not POMDPs #pause

-Did you spend 12 weeks learning a pointless skill?
+Did you spend 12 weeks learning a pointless skill? #pause

-You are in luck, my research focus is on RL for POMDPs!
+You are in luck, my research focus is on RL for POMDPs! #pause
-- _Deep Memory Models and Efficient Reinforcement Learning under Partial Observability_
+- _Deep Memory Models and Efficient Reinforcement Learning under Partial Observability_ #pause

-So how can we use RL on POMDPs?
+So how can we apply RL/IL to POMDPs?

 ==
+The core issue is the Markov property of $Tr$ #pause

 $ Tr(s_(t+1) | s_(t), a_t, s_(t-1), a_(t-1), dots, s_0, a_0) = Tr(s_(t+1) | s_(t), a_t) $

+However, in POMDPs, we receive observations $o$ not states $s$ #pause

+If prior observations $o_(t-1), o_(t-2), dots$ provide useful info, not Markov #pause

+*Question:* How to ensure that we have enough info to make decisions?

+*Answer:* Just consider all observations $o_0, o_1, dots o_t$ at time $t$

+==

-What if we treat the trajectory as a Markov state?
+In fact, we can treat all prior observations and actions as a Markov state #pause

 $ s_t = mat(o_t, emptyset; o_(t-1), a_(t-1); dots.v, dots.v; o_0, a_0) $